zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 * **routes.serviceUrl** (_XML_ Path: `/instance/metadata/apiml.routes.${route-prefix}.serviceUrl`)

-   specifies the portion of the service instance URL path which replaces the `gatewayUrl`.<font color="red"> This definition should be clarified.
-Perhaps an example that shows the relationship between the gatewayUrl and serviceUrl should be added here.</font>
+   specifies the portion of the service instance URL path which replaces the `gatewayUrl`.

+**Example:**

+  Lets suppose that we have a service with serviceId "helloworldservice" (not included in the routing metadata, because it is a part of the basic configuration), If we define the following metadata routing configuration:

+        metadata-map:
+            routed-services:
+                uiv1:
+                    gateway-url: "ui/v1"
+                    service-url: "/helloworld"
+                apiv1:
+                    gateway-url: "api/v1"
+                    service-url: "/helloworld/v1"
+                apiv2:
+                    gateway-url: "api/v2"
+                    service-url: "/helloworld/v2"

+  , the following routing options will be available at the APIM GW for the "helloworldservice" service:

+      * UI - https://gateway/ui/v1/helloworldservice will be routed to the https://hwServiceHost:port/helloworld/
+      * API major version 1 - https://gateway/api/v1/helloworldservice will be routed to https://hwServiceHost:port/helloworld/v1
+      * API major version 2 - https://gateway/api/v2/helloworldservice will be routed to https://hwServiceHost:port/helloworld/v2

 **Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.
 This prefix must by provided manually when _XML_ configuration is used.